rhysd/vim.wasm/README.md

 ![User Interaction](./wasm-readme-images/user-interaction.png)

 User interaction is very simple.
 You input something with keyboard.
-Browser takes it as `KeybaordEvent` on `keydown` event and JavaScript runtime sends the input to Wasm thanks to emscripten's JS to C API.
+Browser takes it as `KeyboardEvent` on `keydown` event and JavaScript runtime sends the input to Wasm thanks to emscripten's JS to C API.
 Sent input is added to a buffer in C layer.
 It affects the editor's state.